Do the Neolutionists really own the clones and Kira?

 No, that's not the way that genomic patents work.
 First and foremost, human beings are not property, no matter how they're made.
 The guy who holds the patent on in-vitro fertilization doesn't own the children who were conceived that way.
 An AgriCorp may own the genomic patents on the seeds they produce but the farmer still owns the wheat they grow.
 Genomic patents apply to an intellectual property that's used to develop technologies, not the end-product of using those technologies.
 Of course, since the Neolutionists aren't really concerned with moral or ethical niceties they're probably not planning on taking things into a court of law.

 Or the patent was put in place in preparation for a time when they gain enough influence to change the laws, allowing them to conduct their experiments legally and legally own the clones.
+Some of the Neolutionists are seen discussing this very prospect in one scene, celebrating a favorable court decision relating to such matters.

 The sentence encoded in he clones' DNA is not a patent, despite what Cosima says.
 It's a statement of property.
 In any case, not enforceable legally, since cloning is illegal.
 There's also the question of whether a clone can be property, which could be disputed if cloning becomes legal.